SharifiZarchi/Introduction_to_Machine_Learning/README.md

 # Machine Learning Course
-## Computer Engineering Department, Sharif University of Technology
+## Department of Computer Engineering, Sharif University of Technology

+Welcome to the "Machine Learning" course of [Department of Computer Engineering](https://ce.sharif.edu), [Sharif University of Technology](https://www.sharif.edu).
-You can access the slides, Jupyter notebooks, and exercises for the "Introduction to Machine Learning" course for the Fall 2024 (1403) semester.
-Please note that the content is still under construction and will be updated throughout the semester.
+Here, you can access [slides](#), [Jupyter notebooks](#), and [exercises](#).
+Please note that this content is a work in progress and will be updated throughout Fall 2024 semester.

-Course materials from previous semesters are available in the "Previous Semesters" section.
+For course materials from previous semesters, please visit the [Previous Semesters](#) section.

-Class videos and other information are available at: www.SharifML.ir
+Class videos and additional resources can be found on the [SharifML website](http://www.SharifML.ir).

+Feel free to use this content, provided you properly cite both the course and this GitHub repository.
+For more details, see the [Creative Commons BY license](https://creativecommons.org/licenses/by/4.0/).